colorpulse6/job-hunter/README.md

 ## Description
 A tool to aid in the job search.
 Capabilities include:
 - Storage of information for jobs found and applied
+- Keep track of the interview process
 - Keep track of contacts for jobs and messages to recruiters
-- A calendar to keep track of jobs applied
+- Keep track of interviews and jobs applied with an automated drag and drop calendar
 - Keep track of your career goals, soft/hard skills, tasks, job challenges, learning goals
-- Store c/v's and resumes in categories that correspond to job applied
+- Store c/v's and resumes in categories that correspond to job ambitions
 ## Routes

 - /landing